Calexico High School Navy JROTC Cadet of the Week: Ruben De La Torre

 Class: ROP Welding

-Except for a few afternoon clouds, mainly sunny.
-High 63F.
-Winds WSW at 10 to 15 mph.
+Cloudy skies this morning will become partly cloudy this afternoon.
+High 51F.
+Winds NNW at 10 to 15 mph.

-Partly cloudy skies early will give way to cloudy skies and rain later during the night.
-Low 44F.
-Winds light and variable.
-Chance of rain 80%.
+Partly cloudy skies.
+Low 42F.
+Winds WNW at 5 to 10 mph.

-Rain early...then remaining cloudy with showers in the afternoon.
-High around 50F.
+Partly cloudy skies.
+High 62F.
 Winds NW at 5 to 10 mph.
-Chance of rain 100%.
-Rainfall around a half an inch.
-Locally heavier rainfall possible.

 Sorry, there are no recent results for popular videos.